Yagaburne, Queensland

+Geography

+Yarrill Creek forms the south-eastern and southern boundary of the locality.

+Yagaburne Boondandilla Road commences in the southernmost point of the locality (near Billa Billa) and travels northward, exiting at the northernmost point of the locality (Boondandilla).

+The land use is a mixture or crop growing and grazing on native vegetation.

 History

 The locality name relates to an early pastoral run.
 The Yagaburne run appears on an 1883 map of the Darling Downs, believed to be taken up in the 1850s.